Iguana Cave Anguilla: Hiking to Another Caribbean Misnomer

 This was it!

-Camera at the ready, I plunged into its inky depths ready to be surrounded by reptiles like Indian Jones in that seminal scene in Raiders of the Lost Ark — except my cold-blooded friends would be easy-going iguanas… Only to find… Well… For the answer, just watch this video:
+Camera at the ready, I plunged into its inky depths prepared to be surrounded by reptiles like Indiana Jones in that seminal scene in Raiders of the Lost Ark — except my cold-blooded friends would be easy-going iguanas… Only to find… Well… For the answer, watch this video: